yousuf20/QaTest/README.md

     -- pom.xml file  (Consist of all maven dependencies required for project to run) -- testng.xml file

-Expand src/test/java -> Expand package 'Qrious.QaTest' and run the Test Case "QaTest.Java" (You can see the Test Case code in the right) -> Right Click and Select RUN AS-> Test NG Test or Run As Java application
+Expand src/test/java -> Expand package 'Qrious.QaTest' and run the Test Case "QaTest.Java" (You can see the Test Case code in the right) -> Right Click and Select RUN AS-> Test NG Test or Run As Java application or RUN As Maven project-> cmd prompt-> go to test path-> and type command mvn test

 OR